Apple concedes new watch has connectivity glitch

 Many reviewers such as the New York Times praised the new features and gave generally positive assessments.

-The mixed reviews weighed on Apple shares, which were down about 2 percent at $155 in afternoon trading.
+The mixed reviews weighed on Apple shares, which closed down about 1.7 percent at $156.07.

 "Considering that my Apple Watch Series 3 with LTE (both first and second review units) didn't function like it was supposed to, I can't recommend buying it — and paying the monthly cell fee — based on promises," Verge reviewer Lauren Goode wrote.